-As explained previously under DMS set-up parameters, the security or lock feature is designed to lock the meter during run to ensure the study will not be stopped unless the lock feature is disabled.
+As explained previously under DMS setup parameters, the security or lock feature is designed to lock the meter during run to ensure the study will not be stopped unless the lock feature is disabled.
 (Setting this feature is programmed via DMS.
-See "Security setting" for more details.)
+See "Locking or Securing" for more details.)